doctorfree/MusicPlayerPlus/README.md

 -   `[ Alt-8 ]` - Set xfce4-terminal window transparency to 20%
 -   `[ Alt-9 ]` - Set xfce4-terminal window transparency to 10%
 -   `[ Alt-0 ]` - Set xfce4-terminal window 100% opaque

+#### Tmux session exit issues

+In addition to the `Alt-x` and `Alt-X` key bindings above to kill the current tmux session, MusicPlayerPlus tmux key bindings include `Ctrl-a q` and `Ctrl-a Q` which also are mapped to `kill-session` in a similar manner.
+This is because some terminal emulators, in particular iTerm2, may already have key bindings for the `Alt` key or the Meta key may be something other than `Alt`.

+In a MusicPlayerPlus tmux session, if `Alt-x` and `Alt-X` do not initiate a `kill-session` then use the configured tmux prefix key (e.g. `Ctrl-a`) followed by `q` or `Q` to exit the current tmux session.

+If a MusicPlayerPlus tmux session has been initiated over SSH using the Terminal app on macOS then it may be necessary to configure the Terminal profile in use to "Use Option as Meta key" in order to recognize the custom tmux key bindings using the `Alt` key.
+To configure the Terminal app profile in this manner, go to `Terminal -> Preferences -> Profiles`.
+Select the profile you are using (usually "Basic Default") and select the `Keyboard` tab.
+Click the "Use Option as Meta key" checkbox and exit Terminal preferences.

 ## Removal